obgamedev/ramgame/README.md

 A lowrezjam game

 Important facets for the general publics adoration:
--Short.
+- Short.
 Pick it up in 30 seconds.
 Fully playable in 10 minutes.
 (Skip level button?
 Make sure players get past the intro screen[VB].
 Get testers!)
 Exported to HTML.
 Easy to run/light.
--Nice to play.
+- Nice to play.
 Most early edges polished off(ram could feel funner to handle. nore drifting. screenshake. stomping noise/music).
 No annoying/frustrating pain points.
 (Rat juice.
 Tight game loop.)
--Looks nice and impresive.
+- Looks nice and impresive.
 Tight integration of music with the game.
 The art is good already ;)

 Intro: being worked on
 Level 1: Introductory.
 Some story/poem about how its a nice lil farm in nice lil valley.
 Few secs to give the player a handle on the ram.
 Dang rats!